-The Superintendence of Industry and Commerce (SIC) through its Data Protection Office is the authority responsible for Data Protection.
+Superintendence of Industry and Commerce (SIC) through its Data Protection Office (DPO) is the authority responsible for Personal Data Protection.

 Anticipated changes to law

-Non-compliance with any of the provisions established by law may cause the following penalties:
+Non-compliance with any of the provisions established by law may result in the following penalties:

-- Temporary suspension or closure of activities related to the data processing.
+- Temporary suspension or closure of activities related to data processing.

-- Immediate and definitive closing of the operation involving the processing of sensitive data
+- Immediate and definitive closure of the operation involving the processing of sensitive data.

 Main obligations and processing requirements

-- Guarantee the data subject, at all times, the full and effective exercise of the right of habeas data;
+- Guarantee to the Data Subject, at all times, the full and effective exercise of the habeas data right.

-- Store the data with the adequate security measures to prevent deterioration, loss, alteration, unauthorized or fraudulent use;
+- Keep the information under the necessary security conditions to prevent tampering, loss, consultation, use or unauthorized or fraudulent access.

-- Adopt an internal manual of policies and procedures to ensure adequate compliance with the Law and, in particular, to attend to queries and claims;
+- Adopt an internal policies and procedures manual to ensure the adequate compliance of Law Nº 1581 of 2012 and, in particular, to attend inquiries and complaints made by Data Subjects.

-- Inform the data protection authority when there are violations of the security codes and there are risks in the administration of the information of the data subject
+- Inform the SIC when there are violations of security codes and risks regarding the administration of the Data Subject’s information.

 Data subject rights

-- To request the proof of the authorization granted;
+- To request the proof of the authorization granted to the data Controller.

-- To be informed of the use that has been given to their personal data;
+- To be informed by the data Controller or Processor, upon request, on the use that has been given to his/her personal data.

 Processing by third parties